davidjb/dotfiles/README.rst

 * Refinement of vimrc configuration

+  * Indentation of reST files - changes indent levels but changes from implicit to explicit numbering (or unordered to ordered)
+  * reST files: backspacing before a nested list double-backspaces
   * Indentation support - eg follow existing indents in Python or other data structures
   * YouCompleteMe scratch/preview window open until end parethesis